 This US-based project utilizes data from a past RPLP project, “Religious Understandings of Science” (RUS, 2012-2015), as well as new data collection, and is focused on evangelicals and science.
 Our previous research showed that evangelicals in the U.S. are more likely than other religious groups to see tensions between faith and science, to be suspicious of the scientific community, and to have moral problems with science.
 This project aims to provide evangelical leaders and constituents with empirically based, accessible social scientific evidence for how to integrate faith and science to answer questions about human purpose, meaning, and ultimate reality.
-In addition to new data collection (with evangelical scientists) and novel analyses, the project will produce a book and a large conference for evangelical leaders.
+A book from the project, tentatively titled Why Science and Faith Need Each Other: Eight Common Virtues That Move Beyond Fear, has been accepted for publication with Brazos Press and will be released in May 2020.
+The RPLP will host a conference devoted to the findings of the project on June 5, 2020.
+Click here to register and learn more.

 REAL CHANGE is funded by a grant from the Templeton Religion Trust.

 This project includes data analysis and the writing of two books, in addition to a range of research and outreach activities aimed specifically at scientists as well as communication efforts toward a broader audience (social scientists and the larger public).
 The first book, Secularity and Science: What Scientists Around the World Really Think About Religion, was published in July 2019.

 CONGRESS was funded by a grant from the Templeton Religion Trust.